Troy Johnson, Jr.

 Dywona 'Dee' Vantree-Keller

 I count motherhood as my greatest accomplishment, and I prefer the titles “Dance Mom,” “Cheer Mom, “and “Volleyball Mom” to “Esquire.”
 God has entrusted my husband and me with two amazing daughters, and I never wanted to miss a moment of the precious years of childhood.
-So for the past eighteen years, I have been a Solo Practitioner operating as DVKLAW.
+So for over twenty years, I was a Solo Practitioner operating as DVKLAW.
 I’ve made every awards assembly, science fair, sporting event, and recital, and I have never missed an opportunity to chaperone a field trip or to serve as “Room Mom” or ‘Team Mom.”
 Whew!

-I have practiced law for over twenty-five years.
-My primary practice areas are criminal defense and family law.
+In private practice, my primary practice areas were criminal defense and family law.
 I spent six years honing my trial skills as a prosecutor for the City of Hampton, and I am regarded as a specialist in juvenile criminal defense.
 I have served as Special Counsel for the Division of Child Support Enforcement, and I can help you navigate Virginia’s complex child support provisions and safeguard your financial future.
 I have been certified by the Virginia Supreme Court to serve as Guardian ad litem for children since 2002, so I am well equipped to assist you in highly contested custody cases.
 I have received hundreds of hours of training in child development and family dynamics and disfunction, and I can help you protect your children.

 I think I was about four years old when I learned that those men in fancy suits were called “lawyers,” and they had to go to a place called “court” to change those “rules.”
 I remember them talking about a lawyer named Thurgood Marshall who became the first African American Justice to serve on the United States Supreme Court in 1967, the year that I was born.
 I suppose that’s why I’ve never wanted to be anything other than a lawyer.